Method of Moments for Estimation of Noisy Curves

 Algorithm \ref{alg:full-alg} involves an initial phase that estimates a curve close to the ground truth before a second phase that directly minimizes the relaxed third moment loss.
 We propose two similar baseline algorithms to show that our initial rough estimation phase is essential: we simply directly minimize either the squared Frobenius loss of the third moment or the sum of the losses of the first, second and third moments from multiple random initializations, as detailed in Algorithm \ref{alg:baseline-alg}.
 We perform the optimization in an estimation of the natural $M$-dimensional subspace $V$ where the curve lies, so we minimize against the moments of the projected curve.
 As before, let $Q$ be the $(d, M)$-shaped matrix whose columns are the top $M$ eigenvectors of $\widehat{m}_2$; when $\widehat{m}_2$ equals $m_2^*$ exactly, the columns of $Q$ exactly span $V$.
 Then the first three moments of the projected curve can be estimated by $(\widehat{m}_1)_{\proj} = Q^T\widehat{m}_1$, $(\widehat{m}_2)_{\proj} = Q^T\widehat{m}_2Q$, and $(\widehat{m}_3)_{\proj} = \widehat{m}_3(Q, Q, Q)$.
 As in Algorithm \ref{alg:full-alg}, the minimizations are performed with gradient descent.
 We perform the minimization with $n = 10$ random initializations and choose the result with the best final moment loss.

 In Table \ref{tab:cloud-cnst}, we present results from the experiment with moments $\widehat{m}_k$ estimated from a point cloud with $N=10^8$ points, with $M=16$ segments, ambient dimension $d = 24$, and noise level $\sigma^2 = 1/4$.
-We report the lower quartile, median, and upper quartile of the curve loss $\rho(C^*,\hat{C})$ (see (\ref{eqn:curve-dist})) and third moment loss $\|m_3^* - m_3(\hat{C})\|_F^2$ between the ground truth and predicted curves over 500 trials with different random ground truth curves $C$.
+We report the lower quartile, median, and upper quartile of the square root of the curve loss $\rho(C^*,\hat{C})$ (see (\ref{eqn:curve-dist})) and relative third moment loss $\|m_3^* - m_3(\hat{C})\|_F / \|m_3^*\|_F$ between the ground truth and predicted curves over 500 trials with different random ground truth curves $C$.
 We present the results for the outputs of both phases of Algorithm \ref{alg:full-alg}, as well as the performance of both baselines with the best result out of $n = 10$ random initializations.